mIRC-Scripters/mirckb/docs/source/commands/drawscroll.rst

 /drawscroll
 ===========

-The **/drawscroll** command scrolls the region inside the specified rectangle.
+The **/drawscroll** command scrolls the region inside the specified rectangle

 Synopsis
 --------